 Riparian Habitats

 Riparian habitat is at the interface between land and a river or stream.
 Plant and animal species may use all riparian habitats, or may specialize on a particular geomorphic surface within the riparian area.
 Rivers are constantly changing, eroding surfaces, and depositing material to create new surfaces.
-Similarly, vegetation communities in riparian areas change as they become inundated by flood waters, dried out because of a shift in the direction of streamflow, or fall into the stream channel from bank erosion.
+Similarly, vegetation communities in riparian areas change as they become inundated by floodwater, dried out because of a shift in the direction of streamflow, or fall into the stream channel from bank erosion.
 Upland and riparian habitat influences instream health, and upstream health influences downstream characteristics.

 Estuary Habitats